Explicit Control Barrier Function-based Safety Filters and their Resource-Aware Computation: Introduction

 Another application domain where using QP solvers to implement CBF-based controllers is undesirable is reinforcement learning (RL).
 In order to guarantee safety of an RL agent during the training process, it is common to add a safety filter to the RL-based policy~\citep{FPB-LB-APS:25,MA-RB-RE-BK-SN-UT:18,RC-GO-RMM-JWB:19,LY-BW-MdS-ADA:25}.
 However, because RL training runs in parallel across many environments and relies on large numbers of trajectories, solving a QP at every action step becomes computationally prohibitive, especially when using GPUs.

-In domains where fast computation is critical, the goal is to realize the safety filter without an online optimization solver, ideally in closed form.
-Closed-form controllers exist for safety filters with one or two CBF constraints~\citep{XX-PT-JWG-ADA:15,XT-DVD:24,PM-YC-EDA-JC:25-jnls}, and for output constraints of known relative degree when the cost function is chosen appropriately~\citep{MHC-EL-ADA:25}.
-However, to the authors’ knowledge, no general closed-form expression is available for safety filters with an arbitrary number of CBF constraints.
-Moreover, although multiple CBFs can be merged into one~\citep{LW-ADA-ME:16,LL-DVD:19,TGM-ADA:23}, the resulting single constraint may conservatively shrink the safe set and does not guarantee feasibility of the QP.
+In domains where fast computation is critical, it is desirable to implement the safety filter without relying on an online optimization solver, ideally through an explicit expression.
+Prior work has shown that this is possible in several important structured settings.
+Closed-form solutions are available for safety filters with one or two CBF constraints~\citep{XX-PT-JWG-ADA:15,XT-DVD:24,PM-YC-EDA-JC:25-jnls}.
+Explicit formulas are also available for some output-constraint formulations of known relative degree when the cost function is chosen appropriately~\citep{MHC-EL-ADA:25}; more recently, this line of work has been extended to broader classes of linear systems with affine safety constraints and accompanying explicit feasibility characterizations~\citep{mousavi2026structure}.
+Related set-wise compatibility certificates over convex regions are developed in~\citep{mousavi2025vertices}, and closed-form controllers for certain barrier-certified systems with vector-valued safety constraints are derived in~\citep{marvi2024robust}.
+Together, these results illustrate both the promise and the current scope of explicit safety-filter implementations: they can substantially reduce online computation, but the available formulas generally depend on specific structural assumptions.
+Moreover, although multiple CBFs can be merged into one~\citep{LW-ADA-ME:16,LL-DVD:19,TGM-ADA:23}, the resulting constraint may conservatively shrink the safe set and does not in general guarantee feasibility of the associated QP.

 We are motivated by the desire to avoid solving the CBF-QP at every time step.
 Our approach is closely aligned with the broader theme of resource-aware control.
 In particular, we take inspiration from the event-triggered control (ETC) literature~\citep{WPMHH-KHJ-PT:12}.
 Since the seminal work~\citep{PT:07}, ETC has focused primarily on reducing communication~\citep{XW-ML:11} or actuation updates by transmitting control signals only when certain triggering conditions are met.
 To the best of our knowledge, there has been no ETC framework aimed at reducing computational burden.
 Periodic ETC (PETC)~\citep{WPMHH-MCFD-ART:08} is the closest in spirit, as it acknowledges that triggering conditions must be checked at discrete time instants due to limits in computation.
 However, PETC is not designed to alleviate the computational load of implementing controllers.
 In this paper, we introduce a PETC-inspired mechanism that alleviates the need to solve a QP at every state and utilizes computational resources only when strictly necessary, while still preserving correctness of the implemented controller.